 There’s a key difference between writing case studies for newspapers and marketing departments.

 The best editorially independent case studies are warts and all war stories.
 The company concerned goes on the record talking frankly about the problems it faced before starting the project.

 Include the negatives

 Editorial case studies often discuss other technology companies who failed to deliver hoped-for benefits or couldn’t keep up with the play.
 The best editorial case studies also contain valid criticisms of the project and the chosen technology partners.

-A good hard-hitting independent case study includes at least two low points along with the high points.
+A good hard-hitting independent case study includes low points along with the high points.
 Extra tension and interest can come from talking to customers of the company at the heart of the project who may or may not be impressed by the changes they see.

 Newspaper editors work on the principle there’s no real story if the project went like clockwork.

 Although there will be parts of the story which will make technology marketing managers wince and possibly upset their bosses, the smartest operators view a good independent case study as priceless publicity.
 It is credible and realistic.
 This is more valuable than a story that reads like advertising.